-I met Vardaraj, Varun and Sini 8 years ago in the first years of Lotus Sculpture.
+I met Vardaraj, Varun, and Sini 8 years ago in the first years of Lotus Sculpture.
 Varadaraj is the eldest, Varun is in the middle and Sini is the baby.
 They were three kids who just broke away from a bronze collective they were apprenticing at for the past ten years to start their own bronze collective.
 I was their first customer.
 Immediately I could see they were different.
-They were young, loved making bronze statues and had big ideas for their future.
+They were young, loved making bronze statues, and had big ideas for their future.
 I saw myself in them as we both were striving towards the same goals.
-In our first meeting I also discovered Varun, the middle aged brother wanted to be in kung foo movies.
+In our first meeting I also discovered Varun, the middle-aged brother wanted to be in Kung foo movies.
 I still remember that exchange when he told me his future plans.
 “Like Jackie Chan!'”, he said eagerly.
 I made him repeat it several times as I really couldn’t believe my ears and in the end came the conclusion that this tall, muscular kid from Swamimalai had bigger dreams outside of the bronze casting business.
 Everyone can dream!
 From that day on my relationship and love for the Kung Foo Brothers, as I started to refer to them, has grown 100 fold.
 They are part of my Indian family!

 Vardaraj, the oldest, had a different dream.
-Besides casting the best statues Swamimalai has to offer he wanted to make the worlds largest Nataraja statue.
+Besides casting the best statues Swamimalai has to offer he wanted to make the world’s largest Nataraja statue.
 After arriving at his workshop this afternoon I saw how close he is to realizing his dream.
 The Nataraja is ready for casting!
 The Nataraja is 23 feet tall and will weigh a total of 10 tons of pure bronze!
 View this amazing Nataraja!
 After we climbed over the enormous mold of the Nararaja I then moved inside to view my, more modest bronze statues.
-They are experts at the Nataraja form and I took in my 4 Natarajas I commissioned.
+They are experts at the Nataraja form and I took in the 4 Natarajas I commissioned.
 Each a perfect representation of Shiva’s dance of destruction.
 In each statue, Shiva is suspended upon the prostrate dwarf, Apasmara, like he is flying, light as a feather.
-In my opinion there is no statue form as fine as a Nataraja with perfect proportions.
+In my opinion, there is no statue form as fine as a Nataraja with perfect proportions.
 It will always take a little of my breath away to see a masterpiece Nataraja as Varadaraj is so adept at creating!

 By far my favorite piece of news I have received on this trip was that Varun has received a role as the hero in an action film in Chennai that starts filming in two months!!!
-He will be a kung foo hero, like Jackie Chan!!!
+He will be a Kung foo hero, like Jackie Chan!!!
 I literally jumped off the ground when he told me this.
 I am so happy for him.
-I love when people have dreams and make them into realities.
-The kung foo brothers are dreamers and I am very happy to call them my friends.
+I love it when people have dreams and make them into realities.
+The Kung foo brothers are dreamers and I am very happy to call them my friends.